Senior School Faqs

 - Q. My child is already in Year 10, is it possible to transfer at this late stage?

-Depending on circumstances, it is possible to transfer during the Autumn Term of Year 10 but we cannot guarantee being able to match option choices and there would be significant additional work to catch up on.
+Depending on circumstances, it is possible to transfer during the first half term of Year 10 but we cannot guarantee being able to match option choices and there would be significant additional work to catch up on.
 We are happy to discuss situations individually.

 It would not be uncommon for a pupil to drop back a year if education has been interrupted mid GCSEs.